 The Jenkins plugin requires a minimum of 4GB heap for scanning.
 The heap size may need to be adjusted based on the number of parallel scans to be executed.
-In addition, ensure that you are using a 64-bit Java virtual machine (JVM) and that you run the scan-agent as a Jenkins agent, which is a Java executable that usually runs on a remote machine.
+In addition, ensure that you are using a 64-bit Java virtual machine (JVM) to support that amount of heap space and that you run the scan agent as a Jenkins agent, which is a Java executable that usually runs on a remote machine.
 The procedure for setting the heap size differs depending upon the environment you are using, Windows or Linux.
 Follow the procedure for your environment.